Authoritarian socialism: Joseph Stalin

 Although millions of Soviet citizens despised him, support for Stalin was nevertheless widespread throughout Soviet society.
-Citing those achievements and highlighting crimes committed by the Western world and its leaders during the colonization and imperialist period as well as war crimes and crimes against humanity committed in the 20th century whilst arguing that Stalin's hatred came mainly from General Secretary Nikita Khrushchev's "Secret Speech" read during the 20th Congress of the Communist Party of the Soviet Union in February 1956, some have attempted to rehabilitate Stalin and its legacy, or otherwise gave a more neutral and nuanced view.Giacomini, Ruggero (2005).
-Stalin nella storia del Novecento.
-Teti Editore. p.
-139. However, those attempts have been criticized and most of its authors labelled as neo-Stalinists.Evangelisti, Valerio (14 April 2009).
-"Domenico Losurdo: Stalin.
-Storia e critica di una leggenda nera".
-Carmilla on line (in Italian).
-Retrieved 18 May 2019.
+Citing those achievements and highlighting crimes committed by the Western world and its leaders during the colonization and imperialist period as well as war crimes and crimes against humanity committed in the 20th century whilst arguing that Stalin's hatred came mainly from General Secretary Nikita Khrushchev's Secret Speech read during the 20th Congress of the Communist Party of the Soviet Union in February 1956, some have attempted to rehabilitate Stalin and its legacy, or otherwise gave a more neutral and nuanced view.
+However, those attempts have been criticized and most of its authors labelled as neo-Stalinists.
 In the 21st century, more than half of Russians view Stalin positively and many support restoration of his monuments either dismantled by leaders or destroyed by rioting Russians during the dissolution of the Soviet Union.
-Stalin's popularity has tripled among Russians in the last twenty years and the trend accelerated since Vladimir Putin, who has been described as holding neo-Soviet views, has come to power."Putin Says Stalin No Worse Than 'Cunning' Oliver Cromwell".
-Sputnik.
-19 December 2013.
-Retrieved 26 June 2019.
+Stalin's popularity has tripled among Russians in the last twenty years and the trend accelerated since Vladimir Putin, who has been described as holding neo-Soviet views, has come to power.